-- (2) Foundations.
-Whenever a new, enlarged, or replacement foundation is constructed under a non-conforming structure, the structure and new foundation must be placed such that the setback requirement is met to the greatest practical extent as determined by the Planning Board, basing its decision on the criteria specified in Section 12.C.(3) Relocation, below.
+- (e) An approved plan for expansion of a non-conforming structure must be recorded by the applicant with the Registry of Deeds, within 90 days of approval.
+The recorded plan must show the existing and proposed footprint of the non-conforming structure, the existing and proposed structure height, the footprint of any other structures on the parcel, the shoreland zone boundary and evidence of approval by the municipal review authority. - (2) Foundations.
+Whenever a A new, enlarged, or replacement foundation is may be constructed under a non-conforming structure, following the receipt, review and approval of an application by the Planning board and a permit issued by the Code Enforcement Officer.
+The structure and new foundation must be placed such that the setback requirement is met to the greatest practical extent as determined by the Planning Board, basing its decision on the criteria specified in Section 12.C.(3) Relocation, below.
 If the completed foundation does not extend beyond the exterior dimensions of the structure and the foundation does not cause the structure to be elevated by more than three (3) additional feet, as measured from the uphill side of the structure, it shall not be considered to be an expansion of the structure. - (3) Relocation.
-A non-conforming structure may be relocated within the boundaries of the parcel on which the structure is located provided that the site of relocation conforms to all setback requirements to the greatest practical extent as determined by the Planning Board and provided that the applicant demonstrates that the present subsurface sewage disposal system meets the requirements of State law and the State of Maine Subsurface Wastewater Disposal Rules (Rules), or that a new system can be installed in compliance with the law and said Rules.
+A non-conforming structure may be relocated within the boundaries of the parcel on which the structure is located following the receipt, review and approval of an application by the Planning board and a nermit issued by the Code Enforcement Officer. provided that the The site of relocation shall conforms to all setback requirements to the greatest practical extent as determined by the Planning Board and provided that the applicant shall demonstrates that the present subsurface sewage disposal system meets the requirements of State law and the State of Maine Subsurface Wastewater Disposal Rules (Rules), or that a new system can be installed in compliance with the law and said Rules.
 In no case shall a structure be relocated in a manner that causes the structure to be more non-conforming.